oscimp/oscimpDigital/doc/tutorials/redpitaya/3-PLPS/README.md

     Input</span> to 1 and <span>Nb Sample</span> to the number of
     samples to be transfered.
 For example, defining 4096 <span>**sample pairs**</span> (complex numbers) each encoded as 16-bit values, or a total of 16384 bytes available to the PS.
+Note the number of samples.
+    When you are complete the "Source code" section of this tutorial below, replace "4096" by this number.

+7. Link the data_out pin of the convertRealToComplex IP to data1_In pin of the data1600 (dataComplex_to_ram) IP
+8. Run Connection Auto in the green horizontal bar at the top of the diagram area.
+This will add the missing mandatory block and connect the data1600 IP correctly.

 Once these blocks have been defined and connected, execute <span>Run Connection Automation</span> for connecting to the AXI bus.